lanl/LaGriT/docs/pages/docs/commands/QUALITY.md

 **`quality/aspect`** / [y]

 displays a count of the number of elements whose aspect ratio falls in each of 7 bins .
-If y is specified create an attribute named aratio that will contain the value of the aspect ratio of each element.
+If y is specified create an attribute named **aratio** that will contain the value of the aspect ratio of each element.

 **`quality/edge_ratio`** / [y]

 displays a count of the edge length minimum/edge length maximum in each of 7 bins.
-If y is specified create an attribute named eratio that will contain the value of the min/max edge ratio of each element.
+If y is specified create an attribute named **eratio** that will contain the value of the min/max edge ratio of each element.

 **`quality/edge_min`** / [y]

 displays a count of the minimum edge length in each of 7 bins.
-If y is specified create an attribute named edgemin that will contain the value of the min edge length of each element.
+If y is specified create an attribute named **edgemin** that will contain the value of the min edge length of each element.

 **`quality/edge_max`** / [y]

 displays a count of the maximum edge length in each of 7 bins.
-If y is specified create an attribute named edgemax that will contain the value of the max edge length of each element.
+If y is specified create an attribute named **edgemax** that will contain the value of the max edge length of each element.

 **`quality/angle`** / **gt** OR **lt** / value /

 displays a count of the number of elements with a dihedral angle that is greater than or less than the supplied value.
 See also **cmo/addatt/cmo/ang_** commands for dihedral angle and solid angle calculations.

-**`quality/pc`c**
+**`quality/pc`**

-creates an element based attribute called 'neg_coup_coeff' which is a "negative coupling coefficient" indicator.
+creates an element based attribute called **neg_coup_coeff** which is a "negative coupling coefficient" indicator.
 A value of 1 means the coupling coefficient is OK.
 Anything less than 1 means it is negative.
-This is  element attribute and is useful when viewing a mesh with GMV to find the negative coupling coefficients.
+This is  element attribute and is useful when viewing a mesh a viewer to find the negative coupling coefficients.

 **`quality/quad`**